TeamPath: Building MultiModal Pathology Experts with Reasoning AI Copilots: Methods

 \textbf{Using \method{} as an AI Copilot to help pathologists.} To formalize our method as an AI Assistant, we consider two case studies inspired by the Path VQA experiments with pathologists.
 We invite the pathologists to answer 50 questions extracted from PathMMU from the five categories, and record their answers as well as reasoning steps.
 Our first case is a verifier-corrector pipeline, which can detect the incorrect answers made by pathologists and generate the correct answers.
 Our pipeline utilizes one verifier (a VLM, default as o4-mini) to verify whether the answers and questions proposed by pathologists are correct or not.
 If it is justified as wrong, we will call the corrector (also a VLM, default as \method{} used for Pathology VQA) to fix it.
 Otherwise, the correct answer will be returned.
 We have a specific threshold to limit the number of epochs in this loop.
 Our algorithm is summarized in Algorithm 1.
 We define the success of a self-verification/correction system as follows: if the expert answer is correct, or the expert answer is wrong but the answer produced by this system is correct.

 The second case is a reasoning-correction pipeline.
 Here we have a reasoning corrector, which takes the wrong answers and reasoning paths from pathologists, and generates the correct reasoning path with the correct answer.
+Since pathologists have their own availability and we intend to improve efficiency, an offline version is selected in this paper, that is, by collecting pathologists’ reasons and answers first, we then utilize \method{} to check or correct these questions.
 This pipeline can detect the wrong information provided in the reasoning process and generate the correct thinking steps.
-These two components focus on different aspects and work together as a prototype for building an AI Copilot that can work with pathologists and be deployed in the medical system.
+These two components focus on different aspects and work together as a prototype for building an AI Copilot that can work with pathologists and be deployed in the medical system for the future study.
 We have provided an example of correction in the main text.
 Our prompts used in these two pipelines are summarized in Appendix \ref{append: prompt list}.

+{ We also conduct human evaluations for the reasoning paths from pathologists and \method{}.
+Our evaluations follow five different dimensions, including Completeness, Relevance, Conciseness, Coherence, and Clarity.
+All scores range from 0 to 100 and a higher score means a better reasoning path.
+We organize a double-blinded test after collecting the scores from different pathologists and perform analysis to ensure the fairness of our results.
+The grading criteria are summarized below: